Kevin-was-here/LMG-inprogress-/README.md

 To Run This Program
 --------------------------------------------------------------------------------------------------------
-1. Clone this repository
+1. Clone this repository in a folder
-2. Open Lock My Game shortcut in the folder
+2. Open Lock My Game by opening running python3 program.py in the folder
 3. Click on the "Add Death" Button!
 4. Add and remove programs to the "List of items to be killed"
 5. Back to home page and start the timer